GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 name: Colouring schemes
 width: 750px
 ---
-Different types of colouring schemes
+Different types of colouring schemes.
 ```

 When choosing colour gradients, a clear gradient from lighter to darker colours is usually the most appropriate, as the